sodadata/docs/soda-sql/scan-yaml.md

 ```
 In the above example, Soda SQL created a scan YAML file named `demodata.yml` and put it in the `/tables` directory.

-If you decide to create your own scan YAML files manually, best practice dictates that you name the YAML file using the same name as the table in your warehouse.
+If you decide to create your own scan YAML files manually, best practice dictates that you name the YAML file using the same name as the dataset in your warehouse.

 **Tip:** Use the `soda analyze --help` command to review optional parameters you can include to customize the analysis.
-For example, use `soda analyze --include customer` to analyze only the table named `customer` in your warehouse.
+For example, use `soda analyze --include customer` to analyze only the dataset named `customer` in your data source.

 ## Anatomy of the scan YAML file

-When it creates your scan YAML file, Soda SQL pre-populates it with the `test` and `metric` configurations it deems useful based on the data in the table it analyzed.
+When it creates your scan YAML file, Soda SQL pre-populates it with the `test` and `metric` configurations it deems useful based on the data in the dataset it analyzed.
 You can keep those configurations intact and use them to run your scans, or you can adjust or add to them to fine-tune the tests Soda SQL runs on your data.

 The following describes the contents of a scan YAML file that Soda SQL created and pre-populated.

 ![scan-anatomy](/assets/images/scan-anatomy.png){:height="440px" width="440px"}

-**1** - The value of **table_name** identifies a SQL table in your database.
-If you were writing a SQL query, it is the value you would supply for your `FROM` statement.
+**1** - The value of **table_name** identifies a dataset in your data source.
+If you were writing a SQL query, it would be the value you would supply for your `FROM` statement.

-**2** - A **metric** is a property of the data in your database.
-A **measurement** is the value for a metric that Soda SQL obtains during a scan.
-For example, in `row_count = 5`, `row_count` is the metric and `5` is the measurement.
+**2** - A **metric** is a property of the data in your data source.
+A **measurement** is the value for a metric that Soda SQL checks against during a scan.
+For example, in the test `row_count = 5`, `row_count` is the metric and `5` is the measurement.

 **3** - A **test** is a Python expression that, during a scan, checks metrics to see if they match the parameters defined for a measurement.
 As a result of a scan, a test either passes or fails.

-For example, the test `row_count > 0` checks to see if the table has at least one row.
-If the test passes, it means the table has at least one row; if the test fails, it means the table has no rows, which means that the table is empty.
-Tests in this part of the YAML file apply to all columns in the table.
-A single Soda SQL scan can run many tests on the contents of the whole table.
+For example, the test `row_count > 0` checks to see if the dataset has at least one row.
+If the test passes, it means the dataset has at least one row; if the test fails, it means the dataset has no rows, which means that it is empty.
+Tests in this part of the YAML file apply to all columns in the dataset.
+A single Soda SQL scan can run many tests on the contents of the whole dataset.

-**4** - A **column** identifies a specific column in your table.
-Use column names to configure tests against individual columns in the table.
+**4** - A **column** identifies a specific column in your dataset.
+Use column names to configure tests against individual columns in the dataset.
 A single Soda SQL scan can run many tests in many columns.

-**5** - **`id`** and **`feepct`** are column names that identify specific columns in the table this scan YAML file scans.
+**5** - **`id`** and **`feepct`** are column names that identify specific columns in the dataset this scan YAML file scans.

 **6** - The value of the **column configuration key** `valid_format` identifies the only form of data in the column that Soda SQL recognizes as valid during a scan.
 In this case, any row in the `id` column that contains data that is in UUID format (universally unique identifier) is valid; anything else is invalid.